Residential Treatment Program and Boarding School For Teen Girls, Ages 12-18

 At New Haven, we base our treatment decisions on a simple question: What would I want for my daughter?
 We know that underneath her struggles – whether with an eating disorder, substance abuse, trauma, or another challenging emotional issue – your daughter is still there, waiting to be discovered, loved back to wholeness, and reunited with her family.

-After fifteen years working together, our treatment team is one of the most experienced in the field of girls' adolescent treatment.
+After almost twenty years working together, our treatment team is one of the most experienced in the field of girls' adolescent treatment.
 We know from experience that girls struggling with complex emotional and behavioral issues* need access to a variety of proven therapies.
 Experience has also taught us that even the most clinically sophisticated approaches to treatment are only effective if those delivering them come from a place of connection, compassion, and hope.

 Clinical excellence.
 The warmth and love of a home away from home.
 That's what we'd want for our daughters.
 So that's what we provide for yours.